BruceEckel/functional_error_handling/Functional Error Handling.md

 ## Simplifying Composition with `and_then`

-There’s still a problem that impedes our ultimate goal of composability: every time you call a function within a composed function, you must write code to check the `Result` type and extract the success value with `unwrap`.
+There’s still a problem that impedes our ultimate goal of composability: every time you call a function within a composed function, you must write code to check the `Result` type and extract the `answer` with `unwrap`.
 This is extra repetitive work that interrupts the flow and readability of the program.
 We need some way to reduce or eliminate the extra code.

 Lets modify `Result` to add a new member function, `and_then`: